hhansen06/campsite-paging/README.md

 # campsite-paging
 Legacy dockerstack for a paging system, original designed for a youth camp

+This stack will only work with a Tascam US-16x08. if you want to give an other audio interface a try, look into mixer-> supervisord.conf

 #ToDo:
 - fix auth for vnc & novnc in container mixer